 Let’s break it down a bit more:

 Games: If you love to play Marco Polo, Sharks and Minnows, Basketball, Hide and Seek, and Chicken Fights, again go with a rectangular pool with a five-foot deep end.
-This will afford you the largest swim space, plus the extra depth at the deep end is just enough but not too much that you can’t touch bottom.
+This will afford you the largest swim space, plus the extra depth at the deep end is just enough but not too much that you can’t touch the bottom.
 Go for a size about 15×30.
 Consider adding benches to these types of pools, which gives an added layer of fun to games where you can climb and jump.

 Lap Pool: The best pool for kicks and spins is one that is about 30 to 40 feet long.
 Choose a pool with a clearly defined swim lane with no steps or benches that can obstruct your lap routine.
 If all you’re really looking for is a touch and turn, you just need a 30-foot pool.